De-Panther/unity-webxr-export/README.md

 ## Credits

-This project was heavily influenced by early explorations in using Unity to build for WebVR by [@gtk2k](https://github.com/gtk2k).
+This project was heavily influenced by early explorations in using Unity to build for WebVR by [@gtk2k](https://github.com/gtk2k) and [Chris Miller (@chrmi)](https://github.com/chrmi/unity-webvr).

-Also, thanks to [@arturitu](https://github.com/arturitu) for creating the [3D-hand models](https://github.com/aframevr/assets/tree/gh-pages/controllers/hands) used for controllers in these examples.
+Also, thanks to [Arturo Paracuellos (@arturitu)](https://github.com/arturitu) for creating the [3D-hand models](https://github.com/aframevr/assets/tree/gh-pages/controllers/hands) used for controllers in these examples.

 ## License